Overview

 • Simple palette and bookmark access

-• Clear indicators for zoom depth, iteration count, and precision mode
+• Clear indicators for fractal mode, zoom depth, iteration count, and precision mode

 • Intuitive 3D Look controls